minprog/progbg2/intro/recursion/recursion.md

     print_paths(['A'],'E',[ ('A','B'), ('A','D'), ('B','C'), ('B','D'), ('C','E'), ('C','F'), ('C','D'), ('D','F'), ('E','F') ])

 so that it prints all valid paths from 'A' to destination 'E'.
-A path it valid if it visits each node at most once.
+A path is valid if it visits each node at most once.
 The correct number of possible path is 13 (to check your answer).